 Virtual Desktop Infrastructures (VDI) have the potential of reducing the cost to deploy and support an organization’s desktops and laptops.
 But VDI presents three big problems to the storage infrastructure; assuring the proper use of flash, the proper placement of user data and the proper use of data efficiency techniques.
 These problems cannot be addressed individually since each one impacts the other, as well as the overall cost, performance, and eventual acceptance of the VDI project.

-Join Storage Switzerland and Tegile for a live webinar on March 12th at 1pm ET / 10AM PT to discuss the big three VDI storage problems and how to resolve them.
+Join Storage Switzerland and Tegile for this on demand webinar to discuss the big three VDI storage problems and how to resolve them.

 The Flash Problem